jethrojones/jethrojones.github.io/_posts/2014-02-13-pbis-at-copperview.md

 * Taught expectations to students in each location at beginning of school year and after winter break
 * Playworks
+* Created and hung posters explaining how to behave in every location
 * PBIS Coach
 * CHAMPS implementation
 * Refined cougar cash and coins